Mastercard/open-banking-us-openapi/README.md

 ## Guidelines

-When updating the API specification:
+When updating the Finicity API specification:
 1. Ensure it can be rendered without errors in [Swagger Editor](https://editor.swagger.io/)
 2. Ensure an API client can be generated using [OpenAPI Generator](https://openapi-generator.tech/)
 3. Prettify the YAML using: